zzybluebell/tp/docs/UserGuide.md

 ### 18. Redeeming point `redeem -f/`

 #### 18.1.
-Redeeming point from a member: `redeem -f/ -id/`
+Redeeming point for a member by member id: `redeem -f/ -id/`
-Redeems point from a member by id.
+Redeem point for a member, who is identified by his member id.

 Format: `redeem -rd/ <POINTS> -id/ <MEMBER_ID>`

 Example: `redeem -rd/ 100 -id/ 10006`

 #### 18.2.
-Redeeming point from a member by an index: `redeem -f/ -i/`
+Redeeming point for a member by index: `redeem -f/ -i/`

-Redeems point from a member by an index.
+Redeem point for a member, who is identified by his index in the member list.

 Format: `redeem -rd/ <point> -i/ <INDEX>`